 I hope secularists, Muslims and other will also take the trouble to explain their faith in this way to Christians, myself included.
 This is where our journey toward mutual understanding and its many fruits begins.
 My larger hope is that this website will help non-Christians move beyond just understanding, to relating to Christians as friends and brothers and sisters, and to working with them for the common good.

 Contrary to what most people in the West believe, religion is not in decline worldwide.
 It’s definitely in decline in the West.
-But we in the West don’t often realize how much of a bubble we in the West in.
-In fact, demographers at the Pew Forum predict that 60% of the world’s population will be either Muslim or Christian by 2050, just over thirty years from now.
+But we in the West don’t often realize how much of a bubble we live in.
+In fact, demographers at the Pew Forum predict that 60% of the world’s population will be either Muslim or Christian by 2050, just thirty years from now.
 This means the future will partly depend on how well Muslims understand Christians–and vice-versa.
-Secularists need to do what they can to divest themselves of their anti-Christian biases too.
+It also means that secularists need to divest themselves of their anti-religious biases so that they can understand us better too.

 Everything starts with understanding.